CMPT-276-assignment/fixing/cloud9-postgresql-rails-howto.md

   pool: 5

-  - Important configs for cloud9, change password value to what you entered in the previous psql step.
+Important configs for cloud9, change password value to what you entered in the previous psql step:

-  template: template0
+- template: template0

   username: ubuntu

   password: password

-development:
+- development:

   <<: *default

   database: your_app_name_development

-test:
+- test:

   <<: *default

   database: your_app_name_test

-production:
+- production:

   <<: *default